 - Finances come first.
 Even if you’re not keen on the idea of having to save money first to get a secured credit card, the fact is that the more cash you have on hand, the better equipped you’ll be to handle financial crises that inevitably come along in life, including credit card debt that creeps up before you realize it.
 One benefit to secured cards is that they force you to save at least a little bit of money, and that’s always a good thing.
 If you do graduate from a secured card to a traditional card, think about keeping that security deposit in a savings account.

-Editor’s Note: The information related to Wells Fargo Secured Credit Card has been collected by creditsesame.com and has not been reviewed or provided by the issuer of this card
+Editor’s Note: The information related to Navy Federal Credit Union® nRewards® Secured Credit Card and U.S. Bank Secured Visa® Card has been collected by creditsesame.com and has not been reviewed or provided by the issuers of these cards

 Advertiser Disclosure: The credit card offers that appear on this site are from credit card companies from which this site may receive compensation.
 This compensation may impact how and where products appear on this site (including, for example, the order in which they appear).
 This site does not include all credit card companies or all available credit card offers.
 Credit Sesame is an independent comparison service provider.
 Reasonable efforts have been made to maintain accurate information throughout our website, mobile apps, and communication methods; however, all information is presented without warranty or guarantee.
 The editorial content on this page (including, but not limited to, Pros and Cons) is not provided by any credit card issuer.
 Any opinions, analysis, reviews, or recommendations expressed here are author’s alone, not those of any credit card issuer, and have not been reviewed, approved or otherwise endorsed by any credit card issuer.
 All images and trademarks are the property of their respective owners.